Dprosser4/WatchIT/README.md

-# ajax-project
+# WatchIT

-A dynamic HTML, CSS, and JavaScript solo project.
+A web application for movie lovers who want to find movies and save them in a watch list.